nakabonne/sxds/README.md

 This xds supports any service proxy that conforms to data-plane-api.
 Currently only envoy is compliant, but envoy author Matt Klein says in [the blog](https://blog.envoyproxy.io/the-universal-data-plane-api-d15cec7a) that data-plane-api should be generic.

+## Feature

+- Return resoponse for DiscoveryRequest from data-plane.
+- Cache DiscoveryResponse in memory

 ## Installation